ni/measurement-plugin-service-extension-example/docs/README.md

   </div>

 - Establish the connection to communicate with the service methods.
+- Create client VIs under a common class to interact with the user-defined service from LabVIEW measurements.
+- Develop a client VI to initially establish a connection between the service and the measurement.
   - Define Service Interface and Class Names:
     - Provide the gRPC service interface and class names as inputs to the Resolve Service API to retrieve the port where the user-defined service is running.